marcobiedermann/advent-of-code/2015/day/1/readme.md

-## --- Day 1: Not Quite Lisp ---
+## \--- Day 1: Not Quite Lisp ---

 Santa was hoping for a white Christmas, but his weather machine's "snow" function is powered by stars, and he's fresh out!
 To save Christmas, he needs you to collect _fifty stars_ by December 25th.

 Collect stars by helping Santa solve puzzles.
 Two puzzles will be made available on each day in the Advent calendar; the second puzzle is unlocked when you complete the first.
 Each puzzle grants _one star_.
-Good luck!</span>
+Good luck!

 Here's an easy puzzle to warm you up.